krinsdeath/deathcounter_old/README.md

 *   Fixed possible nullpointers with default values
 *   Added aliases for /deathcount - /dc and /deathcounter
 *   Converted to maven

-Version 0.2.2
----
-*   Added iConomy support! (optional)
-*   As a result of iConomy, the config file changed.
-A new flag (settings.iConomy: boolean true|false) has been added as well as a group of keys in iConomy.[mobname]: double
-*   Changed it so that SQLite doesn't update the DB as every kill is made.
-Instead, it uses save_interval in the config.yml to determine when to update all current records in the DB with new values.
-This should lessen File I/O, and increase performance on large servers drastically.

-Version 0.2.0
----
-*   Finished SQLite support!
-*   Added permissions support (optional) - the flag is "deathcounter.admin" and gives access to the /deathcount reset command
-*    Reorganized the entire project.
-The source is very tidy now, and much more module-like.
-It should allow me to make new features very easily.